-Since September 2017 we have been on a significant journey, researching, discussing and developing a curriculum framework that is right for our school.
+We have been on a significant journey, researching, discussing and developing a curriculum framework that is right for our school.
 We began with our English and Maths Frameworks and then considered the wider curriculum.

 This has been an exciting, challenging journey where we have questioned all that we do.
 Most significantly we have started with the ‘why’ and dedicated significant time to unpick and understand the purpose and aims of our curriculum.

-We have questioned ‘why we teach’ and ‘why we do what we do’ and ‘what are the outcomes that we want for every child in our school’.
+We have questioned ‘why we teach’ and ‘why we do what we do’ and ‘what are the outcomes that we want for every child in our school, in every subject’.
 We have researched best practice in all curriculum areas, engaged in significant reading and taken time to visit other schools.
 Senior leaders, subject leaders, teachers and teaching assistants have all been involved in the journey but it is only as a result of this journey that we have a reached a clarity and understanding about what we want our curriculum to be about and what we want to achieve.

 The many challenges and questions asked have resulted in us developing a deep understanding of curriculum purpose and design.
 We have clarity over the why, what and how of our new curriculum and teaching staff have ownership of the process and the outcome.